 The repo rate is an important tool used by the Reserve Bank of India (RBI) to manage the flow of money in the economy.
 It directly affects how much interest banks charge on loans and offer on deposits.
-When the RBI changes the repo rate, it can make your loan EMIs go up or down, and also influence how much you earn from savings.
-That’s why it’s helpful to know the current repo rate—it gives you a better understanding of how the economy works and how it might affect your finances.
+When the RBI changes the repo rate, your loan EMIs can go up or down, and the returns on your savings can also be influenced.
+Understanding the current repo rate helps you see how these changes might affect your personal finances and spending decisions.

 What is repo rate?